PaulienVa/rugbymatch/exercices/Ex1.md

 _Or did you ?_

 Let's check!
-Open the test `PlayerTest` and remove the `import` statement for the Player class into the Kotlin package and check if the test still runs.
+Open the test `PlayerTest` and remove the `import` statement for the Player class into the Kotlin package.
+Now enable the first test suite `PlayerClassTest` by removing the `@Disable` annotation.
+Run this suite to check if the conversion was successful.

 *Note that this test was written in Kotlin and was perfectly working with a Java class*